 SUBRECIPIENT will engage employers through a proven, demand-driven model, to better connect EARN clients with employment opportunities and sustainable careers.
-SUBRECIPIENT will coordinate all employer engagement activities closely with PARTNER4WORK, PA CareerLink® Pittsburgh/Allegheny County, and other Allegheny County EARN providers to promote the EARN Program and ensure an aligned approach that secures job openings and work-based learning experiences for EARN clients and assists employers in overcoming the challenges of recruiting, retaining and developing talent.
+SUBRECIPIENT will coordinate all employer engagement activities closely with PARTNER4WORK, PA CareerLink® Pittsburgh/Allegheny County, and other system partners to promote the EARN Program and ensure an aligned approach that secures job openings and work-based learning experiences for EARN clients and assists employers in overcoming the challenges of recruiting, retaining and developing talent.

 SUBRECIPIENT will build and maintain relationships with local employers and ensure EARN programming reflects employer needs and preferences so participants can experience relevant and realistic career exploration, work-based learning, subsidized employment, mentoring, volunteer opportunities, and ultimately, sustainable employment.
-To support area employers and industry sectors most effectively, SUBRECIPIENT will have a clear understanding of industry skill needs; identify appropriate strategies for assisting employers; and employ an integrated business services strategy that integrates with PARTNER4WORK.
+To support area employers and industry sectors most effectively, SUBRECIPIENT will have a clear understanding of industry skill needs; identify appropriate strategies for assisting employers; and employ an integrated business services strategy with One-Stop partners.